nathanawmk/pingidentity-devops-getting-started/docs/get-started/k8sHelmBasics.md

   ```

 This is a very simple values yaml that would produce a kubernetes minifest file over 200 lines long.

+**release** - When you deploy _something_ with Helm, you provide a name for identification.
+This name and the resources deployed along with it make up a `release`.
+It is a common pattern to prefix all of the resources managed by a release with the release name.
+In our examples we will use `myping` as the release name, so you will see products running with names like: `myping-pingfederate-admin`, `myping-pindirectory`, `myping-pingauthorize`.

 ### Commands